-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

-Where did the English Mager family come from?
-What is the English Mager family crest and coat of arms?
-When did the Mager family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Mager family history?Mager is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
+Mager is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The name Mager comes from the Norman given name Mauger.
 The name indicates one who is the son of Maugier, an Old French personal name, which is derived from the Old Germanic name Malger, which means council spear.

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Major, Mauger, Magor, Maior, Mayer, Mayor, Mager and others.

 This web page shows only a small excerpt of our Mager research.
 Another 109 words (8 lines of text) covering the years 1469, 1550, 1615, 1655 and are included under the topic Early Mager History in all our PDF Extended History products and printed products wherever possible.

-Another 43 words (3 lines of text) are included under the topic Early Mager Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early Mager Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Mager family moved to Ireland, but this topic is not covered in this excerpt.
 Another 133 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Mager or a variant listed above: